jacaranda-analytics/fraser_gehrig/README.md

 ```

-## Scrape Game By Game Results For a Single Year
+## Get  game by game results for a single year

 ```python